 It is famous for its futuristic skyline and financial district, but Frankfurt is also home to historic squares with cobblestone streets, half-timbered houses and traditional apple wine bars.
 Start at the Römer in the re-constructed Altstadt (old city).
-This medieval building is one of the city's most important landmarks.
+This medieval building is one of the city's most important attractions.

 The city’s most prominent son was Johann Wolfgang Goethe (1749-1832), Germany's most important writer.
 He is revered and remembered with the Goethe House and Goethe Museum.

 If you're worried about your basic German skills, rest assured that nearly everyone in this international city is comfortable speaking English.

 Frankfurt's international audience means the city has stepped up its game and offers both homey German specialties and the latest in haute cuisine in its many restaurants.

 Frankfurt has no shortage of traditional German restaurants and wine pubs (especially in the district of Sachsenhausen).
 If you want to get a real taste of Frankfurt, look out for the famous Frankfurter Grüne Sosse, a rich green sauce made with a variety of herbs.
 Or try the challenging Handkäs mit Musik (handcheese with music), a distinctive sour cheese marinated with oil and onions.

 The premier place to shop in Frankfurt is the shopping street called Zeil, known as "The Fifth Avenue" of Germany.
 This shopping street offers everything from chic boutiques to international department chains for the discerning shopper.

 Frankfurt International Airport

 Located approximately 7 miles southwest from the city center, the airport is well connected.
 All major car rentals are available here, or you can simply take the public transport lines S8 and S9 to Frankfurt's Hauptbahnhof (central train station) which takes approximately 10 minutes.